Monox18/JsonColorsAndNavigation/README.md

 # Json Symbols and Color Syntax JSCS
 JSCS add symbols and colorful syntax to JSON files in Sublime Text 3 and 4 (ST).
+All built-in color themes in ST4 are supported: `Breakers`, `Celeste`, `Mariana`, `Monokai` and `Sixteen`.
+Also support for 3rd party custom themes can be added.
+See [Supporting Custom Color Themes](#supporting-for-custom-color-themes)

 ![Screenshot of a JSON file with Mariana Theme Color in Sublime Text 4.](images/mariana-sample.png)

 ## Installation